9 Simple Easy To Use WordPress Plugins You Need For Your New Blog

 In my opinion, this is the most important plugin you will have.
 It is crucial we keep our sites safe, this plugin does the heavy work for you.

 Wordfence Security features Firewall protection that prevents your site from being hacked.
-The Blocking feature blocks all the known attackers, malicious networks that can be harmful to your site.
+The Blocking feature blocks all the known attackers, and malicious networks that can be harmful to your site.

 Needless to say, it does a lot for free.
 You can download it here: Wordfence Security